Area code 425

 Area code 425 is a telephone area code in the North American Numbering Plan (NANP) for the suburbs north and east of Seattle in the U.S. state of Washington.
 The numbering plan area includes the Eastside, extending east to North Bend, north to Everett, and south to Maple Valley.
-It also includes the city of Bellevue, Seattle's largest suburb.
+It also includes the cities of Bellevue and Redmond, both major employment centers.
 The area code was created in 1997 in a three-way split of area code 206.

 History

 When the American Telephone and Telegraph Company (AT&T) created the first nationwide telephone numbering plan in 1947, the state of Washington was a single numbering plan area and received the area code 206.
 The service area was reduced in 1957 to just the western part of the state, roughly following the Cascade Mountains.
-In 1995, it was further reduced to just Seattle and Tacoma with the creation of area code 360 in 1995.
-The continued proliferation of cell phones, pagers, and fax machines placed new pressures on the numbering resources, so that after only two years further relief was mandated, resulting in a three-way split of the numbering plan area on April 27, 1997, creating area code area code 253 for he southern portion, including Tacoma, and area code 425 for the northern portion, including Everett, Renton/Maple Valley, and the exchange areas north and west of Lake Washington.
-A permissive dialing period was in effect until November 15, 1997.
+In 1995, it was further reduced to just the central areas of the Seattle–Tacoma–Everett metropolitan area with the creation of area code 360.
+The continued proliferation of cell phones, pagers, and fax machines placed new pressures on the numbering resources, so that after only two years further relief was mandated, resulting in a three-way split of the numbering plan area on April 27, 1997, creating area code area code 253 for the southern portion, including Tacoma, and area code 425 for the northern portion, including Everett, Renton/Maple Valley, and the exchange areas north and west of Lake Washington.
+A permissive dialing period was in effect until November 16, 1997.

+Area code 425 is slated to participate in the complex overlay plan of area code 564, which has been active only in numbering plan area 360 since 2017, when central office code exhaustion demands relief.